Skip to content

 Hybrid cloud combines private and public cloud services.
 It typically uses a private cloud foundation and integrates a mix of public cloud services, such as SaaS and IaaS, for flexible virtual resources and the latest applications.
 You can run sensitive workloads in your private cloud while using the public cloud for scalable, cost-effective infrastructure.

 This is a software licensing and distribution model in which you subscribe to use software applications that are centrally hosted by a service provider or vendor.
-This is also called "on-demand software".
-Instead of installing and maintaining the software, you simply access it via the internet thereby freeing up your IT team from complex software and hardware management.
+It is also called "on-demand software."
+Instead of installing and maintaining the software, you simply access it via the Internet, thereby freeing up your IT team from complex software and hardware management.

 Platform as a Service (PaaS)